jbrucker/security/securely-use-public-computer.md

 But if you really need to use an untrusted computer, a good solution is to boot from a USB drive containing an in-memory, ephemeral OS.

-Some solutions are:
+## Portable, Bootable Operating Systems

 - [Tails][tails]: in-memory, security-hardened Linux designed for this use.
   - includes both Tor and the regular Firefox + UBlock Origin
   - can use USB drive for encrypted persistent storage
   - Tor can be slow and may be blocked by some bank/financial sites.
 Follow boot instructions to enable non-Tor mode.
-  - Download and Installing on a USB drive using [Linux](https://tails.net/install/linux/index.en.html) or [Windows](https://tails.net/install/windows/index.en.html)
+  - Download and Install on a USB drive using [Linux](https://tails.net/install/linux/index.en.html) or [Windows](https://tails.net/install/windows/index.en.html)
 - [Qubes OS][qubes]
   - Xen-based, disposable VMs.
   - more resource intensive, so may be slow when booted from USB